History, tourist information, and nearby accommodation

 For those of strong constitution the cathedral tower can be climbed for wonderful views of the city and surroundings.
 There are 325 steps up a steep, spiral staircase, so be prepared for some exertion.
 The tower is closed during services and during inclement weather.

-The cathedral is open daily, and has helpful greeters to answer visitor questions.
+The cathedral is open daily and has helpful greeters to answer visitor questions.
 The historic highlights around the church are very well signposted, and there is a very useful, inexpensive map and pamphlet available that I found very good value.
-I must mention one feature that others have commented on; there is no photography allowed inside the cathedral.
-Personally, I find this a very strange restriction, and I'd dearly love to be able to share photos of the wonderful architecture, but those are the rules, for better or worse!

 The Dun Cow Carving